 Our study presents several limitations that warrant consideration.
-First, the relatively small sample size precluded a comprehensive investigation into potential differences in ctDNA kinetics and prognostic significance across various breast cancer subgroups, particularly in the context of neoadjuvant therapy.
+First, the relatively small sample size precluded a comprehensive investigation into potential differences in ctDNA kinetics and prognostic significance across breast cancer subtypes in the neoadjuvant setting.
+Both the limited cohort size and subtype heterogeneity restrict the generalizability of our findings.
+Validation in larger, subtype-specific cohorts will be essential.
 Second, the patient cohort enrolled in this study received treatment several years ago and may not fully reflect the current treatment landscape.
 Recent advances in neo- and adjuvant therapies, such as the incorporation of pre-operative anti-PD-1 immunotherapy and adjuvant CDK4/6 inhibitors for triple-negative and HR-tumors3, respectively, highlight the need for further studies to elucidate the role and opportunities of ctDNA analysis in the context of these newer treatment modalities.
 Lastly, the observation that all patients in our study cleared ctDNA following neoadjuvant therapy prevented us from confirming previous findings that demonstrated a prognostic role for post-neoadjuvant ctDNA status and its association with pCR.
 This limitation highlights the dynamic nature of ctDNA clearance and underscores the need for more sensitive assays capable of detecting even minute levels of residual ctDNA.
-As exemplified by a previous study in triple-negative breast cancer6,3121, ctDNA fractions can decrease below the detection limit of commercially available tests during NST, emphasizing the imperative for ongoing technological advancements in ctDNA analysis.6,3221,22,29,33,3421,3536,3738-40
+As exemplified by a previous studies in triple-negative breast cancer6,31, ctDNA fractions can decrease below the detection limit of commercially available tests during NST.
+To address this issue, several studies have shown that increasing the number of variants tracked per patient can enhance the sensitivity of ctDNA detection6,32, particularly during and after NST, when ctDNA levels are dynamic and often low.
+Tumor-informed assays that incorporate a greater number of genomic alterations have demonstrated improved performance in MRD detection and monitoring by leveraging multiple informative variants21,22,29,33,34.
+This principle becomes even more critical with whole-genome sequencing (WGS)-based approaches, which allow for the tracking of thousands of patient-specific alterations, thereby improving both the signal-to-noise ratio and limit of detection at each timepoint21,35.
+Moreover, methods using tumor-derived phased variants, defined as multiple somatic mutations co-occurring on the same DNA fragment, offer an orthogonal strategy for enhancing ctDNA detection sensitivity and specificity36,37.
+On the other hand, tumor-agnostic approaches are also emerging as promising tools for MRD assessment.
+These include analyses of copy number alterations, fragmentomic features, and methylation patterns in cfDNA, all of which can contribute to improved sensitivity without the need for a tissue-informed variant selection38-40.
+Together, these evolving technologies underscore the complexity and promise of optimizing ctDNA assays for real-time monitoring of response to NST and for early identification of MRD.